 - Physical or mental exhaustion, often due to a combination of reasons, such as a high academic workload and associated stress.

 - Resentment, generally toward the homework, toward its source, or toward something related, such as a parent pushing you to do well in a subject that you’re not interested in.

 - Sensation seeking, generally in the form of enjoying working on things right before the deadline, when there’s intense time pressure.

 - Problematic work environment, generally as a result of having many distractions or temptations around.

-Other common causes of homework procrastination include behaviors such as self-handicapping, which involves procrastinating so that if you fail you can blame your failure on procrastination rather than your abilities, and self-sabotaging, which involves procrastinating as a result of a tendency to sabotage your progress.
+- Problematic behaviors like self-handicapping, which involves procrastinating so that if you fail you can blame your failure on procrastination rather than your abilities, and self-sabotaging, which involves procrastinating as a result of a tendency to sabotage your progress.

 Understanding why you procrastinate on your homework can help you learn how to overcome your procrastination.
 However, while understanding why you procrastinate can be helpful, in many cases you can reduce your procrastination even without figuring this out.
 As such, if you find that you’re struggling with this step, don’t worry, and don’t get stuck; simply move on to the next step, which involves trying out various anti-procrastination techniques, until you find the ones that work best for you.